X

 In January of 1987, they recorded what was to be the original line-up’s last record in Los Angeles.
 They contributed a song to a New Rose compilation double LP and a Ryko disc world music compilation.
 After the original line-up played. their last show in the spring, Greg Davis continued playing Blood On The Saddle songs in his new band, The Drivers.
 The line-up of Greg Davis on guitar and vocals, Frank Woodbury on bass and vocals, former Blood On The Saddle roadie Michael Ray on rhythm guitar, and Phil Hines on drums played shows in Southern California and made a video for French television.
 In the fall, SST Records released the “Fresh Blood” album in North America and New Rose released it in Europe.

-In 1988, Greg reconstituted the band with Caeser Viscarra (The Stains, DC3) on bass and Dave Shollenbarger (Sex Pistols’ Steve Jones, Agent Orange) on drums.
+In 1988, Greg reconstituted the band with Ceasar Viscarra (The Stains, DC3) on bass and Dave Shollenbarger (Sex Pistols’ Steve Jones, Agent Orange) on drums.
 This line-up played shows in Los Angeles. and recorded new songs but disbanded at the end of the year.

 In the Spring of 1989, Greg joined the Vandals to do a brief tour of America and an extensive summer tour of Europe.
 After coming back to Los Angeles from Iceland in August, he joined Country Swing singer, Candy Kane’s band for shows in Southern California.
 After spending 1989 as a hired guitar player, in 1990 Greg continued recording with new bassist/vocalist Chris Engel (Dischords).

-In early 1991, they were joined by drummer, Danny Richard (Hellbound Hayride) and played around town until the tragic sudden passing of Chris Engel in July.
+In early 1991, they were joined by drummer, Danny Rickard (Hellbound Hayride) and played around town until the tragic sudden passing of Chris Engel in July.
 Danny’s friend, John Stephenson, (Nip Drivers, Hellbound Hayride) then took over on bass for more shows and recordings.

 The band spent 1992 playing around Los Angeles, first with new bassist/backup vocalist Billy Koepke (Tex and the Horseheads) came back from touring Europe with Legal Weapon and joined the band.
 With a new drummer, Eric Davis (Blue Cheer), they played shows in Hollywood all summer.
 In September, the band’s accumulated recordings were released in Europe by the Dutch label Semaphore under the title “More Blood.”
 Semaphore also re-issued the band’s first three albums on Compact Disc.
 The band then spent the rest of the year touring Europe.